structurizr/lite/README.md

 # Structurizr Lite

-This free version of Structurizr allows you to view/edit diagrams, view documentation, and view architecture decision records defined in a single DSL or JSON workspace.
+This version of Structurizr allows you to view/edit diagrams, view documentation, and view architecture decision records defined in a single DSL or JSON workspace.
 Structurizr Lite can be used standalone for workspace viewing/authoring, or in conjunction with the cloud service/on-premises installation as an authoring/testing/staging environment.

 Structurizr Lite will look for a `workspace.dsl` and `workspace.json` file in a given directory, in that order, and use the file it finds first.